GNOME/gtk/docs/reference/gtk/getting_started.md

 from one run to the next.
 Even for our simple example application, we may want to change the font that is used for the content.

-We are going to use `GSettings` to store our preferences. `GSettings` requires a schema that describes our settings:
+We are going to use [class@Gio.Settings] to store our preferences. `GSettings` requires a schema that describes our settings:

 ```xml